ZILtoid1991/dimage/README.md

 ## Portable Network Graphics (png)

 * Compression and decompression through phobos' etc.c.zlib.
-* Output mostly works, output is disliked by most applications due to bad chunks, the image might have some errors.
+* Output mostly works.
+Certain ancillary chunks generate bad checksums on writing, which might not be liked by certain readers.
 * No interlace support yet.
-* Only basic functions are supported
+* Basic processing is fully supported, unsupported chunks are stored as extra embedded data.

 # Planned features